DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **maximalRectangle**: Solved the "Maximal Rectangle" problem, which finds the largest rectangle consisting of only `1`s in a binary matrix.
 By treating each row of the matrix as the base of a histogram, the solution calculates the maximum area of rectangles row by row, using the `largestRectangleArea` function for each updated histogram height array.
 The approach ensures efficient processing with a time complexity of \(O(rows \times cols)\), where `rows` and `cols` are the dimensions of the matrix.
     [Problem Description: maximalRectangle](https://leetcode.com/problems/maximal-rectangle/description/)
+* Day 235: 🏠 Rent Houses Management System in Python 🏡

+  Today, I developed a Rent Houses Management System using Python, employing the Model-View-Controller (MVC) architectural pattern.
+This project allows users to manage rental properties, including adding new houses, viewing available houses, and removing houses from the list.
+Below are the key highlights:

+  - **Model-View-Controller (MVC) Structure**: The application is organized into three distinct components:
+    - **Model**: Manages the data and business logic related to houses.
+The `HouseModel` class handles operations like adding, removing, and retrieving house listings.
+    - **View**: Responsible for user interaction.
+The `HouseView` class provides a menu-driven interface for users to interact with the system and validates user input.
+    - **Controller**: Acts as an intermediary between the model and view.
+The `HouseController` class orchestrates user actions and updates the model accordingly.

+  - **Data Management**: The `House` class encapsulates attributes such as ID, address, rent amount, number of bedrooms and bathrooms, and availability status.
+This structure allows for easy management of rental properties.

+  - **User Interaction**: A simple text-based menu allows users to choose from various options, including viewing all houses, adding new houses, or removing existing ones.
+Input validation ensures that data entered by users is accurate and consistent.

+  - **Dynamic ID Assignment**: Each house is assigned a unique ID upon creation, which simplifies the process of managing listings and ensures that each property can be easily referenced.

+  - **Error Handling**: The application includes robust error handling to manage invalid inputs gracefully.
+Users receive clear feedback when they make mistakes, enhancing the overall user experience.

+  - **Extensibility**: The modular design of the application makes it easy to extend functionality in the future.
+Additional features such as searching for houses based on criteria or integrating a database can be implemented without significant restructuring.

+  This project was an excellent opportunity to deepen my understanding of MVC architecture in Python while creating a practical tool for managing rental properties.
+It reinforced my skills in structuring code for maintainability and usability while providing a functional application that could be further developed.